-The game is on as the sexual chemistry simmers to boiling point between the mastermind behind a bank heist and the insurance investigator hired to check him out.
+The sexual chemistry simmers between the mastermind behind a bank heist and the insurance investigator hired to check him out.

 That’s until he sees the independent Insurance investigator at the airport.
 She’s blonde.

 Sunglasses.
 Big 70s hat.
 Pretty.
 Efficient Looking.
 Long Legs.
 (Pulse?).
 Then Malone changes his mind.
 On meeting the lady in question, she’s introduced as Vicki Anderson (Faye Dunaway) who’ll be getting 10% of the recovered money for her services.